 The screening itself is simple: a questionnaire.
-The information your doctor gleans from your survey — when matched with your medical history and current complaints — generally provides enough criteria for them to proceed with referrals to a sleep specialist.
+The information your doctor gleans from the questionnaire – along with your medical history and current complaints – generally provides enough criteria for them to proceed with a referral to a sleep specialist.

 About sleep questionnaires

-These surveys are easy to take: you simply answer a few questions from a specialized checklist.
+These surveys are easy to take – you simply answer a few questions from a checklist.
 Your answers are scored.
 Your final score can indicate your need to further investigate a potential case of undiagnosed OSA.

-The following questionnaires are most commonly used to screen for OSA:
+The following questionnaires are most commonly used to screen for OSA:1

 - Epworth Sleepiness Scale (ESS)